 Decline per decade – Aged 30 to 40 was 2.5%

 Decline per decade – Aged 40 to 50 was 8.3%

 Decline per decade – Aged 50 to 60 was 13.5%

 Decline per decade – Aged 60 to 70 was 14.0%.

-Now that I have passed the biblical three score years and ten I will have lost some 40% of my youthful potential.
-No wonder I struggle to keep up on our Sunday club rides!
+Now that I have passed the biblical three score years and ten, I will have lost some 40% of my youthful potential.
+And unfortunately, you younger ones will have this to look forward to in the future!

 Although the above figures are taken from marathon runners, similar results can be expected for cyclists.
 This is shown for example, by the standard time allowances for veteran cyclists, where a 30% time allowance is given for a 70 year old rider in a 10 mile time trial.

 The main reason for this loss in performance is due to the effects of sarcopenia.

 So what is sarcopenia?